-The doctor or a sleep professional will be able to advise you on what to do to help and potentially help to understand why you’re struggling to sleep in the first place.
+The doctor or a sleep professional will be able to advise you on what to do to help you sleep better and also help to understand why you’re struggling to sleep in the first place.

 Now that you’ve worked out HOW to sleep, it’s time to work out what to sleep in!
 Here’s 3 of our favourite PJ sets:

 - ASOS DESIGN The Simpsons Lisa tee & legging pyjama set